In real estate and contract agreements, the phrase And or Assigns is commonly used to provide flexibility to the buyer or party signing the deal.

 - “and/or” (to include both possibilities)

-- “assigns” (to include future transferees)
+- “Successors” (to include future transferees)

 Spelling differences do not exist here because this is a legal term of art, not a regional spelling variant.